-As we begin to enter the last stretch of the school year before summer vacation, you may have run into some issue in your child’s school-life that has caused you to reflect upon whether or not it would be a good idea to have him or her homeschooled rather than attend the public or private school that he or she is currently enrolled in.
+As we begin to enter the last stretch of the school year before summer vacation, you may have run into some issue in your child's school life that has caused you to reflect upon whether or not it would be a good idea to have them homeschooled rather than attend the public or private school that they are currently enrolled in.

 However, your perceptions and opinions on this subject may be the polar opposite of those of your ex-spouse.
 Coming together and working out a solution given differing opinions can be hard enough for married people but is even more daunting for divorced parents.

-A prior client of the Law Office of Bryan Fagan, PLLC, saw their child, who lived with her mother primarily, become enrolled in a homeschool program rather than the public school that she had been attending for the entire length academic career.
+A prior client of the Law Office of Bryan Fagan, PLLC, saw their child, who lived with her mother primarily, enrolled in a homeschool program rather than the public school that she had been attending for the entire length of her academic career.

-This gentleman came into our office to see first all whether his ex-wife had the ability to do this without his permission.
-Let’s walk through the discussion that he and I shared.
+This gentleman came into our office to see whether his ex-wife could do this without his permission.
+Let's walk through the discussion that he and I shared.

 Specifically, issues related to educational, psychiatric, and medical decisions are outlined within your court order.
-Many divorced parents have to work together to make a change to their child’s educational path.
-If you are in this position, you would need to contact your ex-spouse to determine what they think about a particular change that you would like to see made for your child.
+Many divorced parents have to work together to change their child's educational path.
+If you are in this position, you need to contact your ex-spouse to determine what they think about a particular change you would like to see made for your child.

-Our former client’s order had he and his ex-wife sharing in most of the rights and duties of raising the child, but his wife almost entirely held educational rights.
-This got him to remember that he was traveling a lot for work at the time of their divorce and was not able to be a part of many of the discussions that would be necessary to have if he were to share equally in the rights and duties as to school-related matters.
+Our former client's order had him and his ex-wife sharing most of the rights and duties of raising the child, but his wife almost entirely held educational rights.
+This got him to remember that he was traveling a lot for work at the time of their divorce and could not be a part of many of the discussions that would be necessary to have if he were to share equally in the rights and duties as to school-related matters.